 It is our mission to promote, provide and teach soccer in the "Spirit of the Game."
 FUN, FAIRNESS and SAFETY.
 We provide recreational and competitive soccer for players; boys and girls ages 9-19.
 We strive to provide the best competition for all players at their level of play.

-With 2020-2021 Tryouts completed registration for the 2020 Fall and 2021 Summer Season's is now open!
+With 2020-2021 Tryouts completed, registration for the 2021 Summer Season is now open!
 If you are looking for a new soccer experience and prefer a club based on fun, development, diversity and affordability, try North East United!
 We take players of all ages and skill levels and host both competitive teams as well as recreational.

 All rules of Phase 2 apply except as noted below.

 ○ Contact is allowed within the training environment.

 ○ Clubs/teams should still keep pod sizes to 25 and intermixing between pods should be kept to a minimum.

 ○ Starting on June 24, scrimmages/matches may resume.
 Please note that the pod/gathering size requirement only applies to training's/practices, not scrimmages/matches.